wareya/BBAE/design.md

 A given token cannot be more than 4095 characters long.

 BBAE source files are parsed line-by-line.
 Lines are separated by any number of linefeeds.
 A linefeed is either `\n` or `\r\n`.
+Files with mixed linefeed types are allowed.

 With only two exceptions, each line is a sequence of tokens, separated by one or more space characters, followed by an end-of-line.
 A space character is either '` `' (0x20) or `\t`.
 An end-of-line is either a linefeed, the end of the file, or the beginning of a comment.
 The beginning of a comment is either `//` or `#`, after which all text is ignored until a linefeed or the end of the file.
 Lines that contain only a comment are considered to be blank.